vcpdev/getLinkYouTube/README.md

 # getLinkYouTube

-You can get an array of SD, HD download links of a YouTube video by pasting its link or ID to the function getVideoYoutube($link)
+You can get an array of SD, HD download links of a YouTube video by pasting its link or ID into the function getVideoYoutube($link)